Supporting the Health of Professional Sumo Wrestlers Through Research

 Why Sumo? / My Sumo Inspiration Story

-This research is my way of giving back to professional martial artists that have given me so much, and of contributing something meaningful to the future of these athletes, all through the lens and skillset of physiotherapy and exercise that I was gifted with.
+This research is my way of giving back to professional martial artists that have given me so much, and of contributing something meaningful to the future of these athletes, all through the lens and skillset of sports medicine, physiotherapy and exercise that I was gifted with.

 Your support helps cover: